Norfolk Churches

 community projects including: Norwich Arts Centre (St Swithin),

-art galleries, puppet theatre (St. James Pockthorpe), marshal
+art galleries, puppet theatre (St. James Pockthorpe), martial

 arts, book stores, antiques (St Michael at Plea) and